Bible Read Throughs

 That was a morning conversation, and he had the day off, so I left for work.
 When I came back for lunch he had almost finished reading Genesis!
 And by that evening he was through Exodus.
 Soon he was carrying his Bible to work.
 As the shift radio dispatcher he was at a desk all day—reading when he could—and was quoting lively texts to his amazed military police buddies.
 He finished reading the whole Bible by the end of the second month.

-John not only gained new credibility with the platoon, and ended any badgering; he also helped stir a strong young adult fellowship at our church.
-After his Army tour he went on to Bible college.
-As he transitioned he commented on how the Bible touched him: “I came to love God through my reading.”
+John gained new credibility with the platoon and it ended any badgering.
+He also helped stir a strong young adult fellowship at our church.
+After his time in the Army he went on to Bible college.
+As John left, he commented on how the Bible touched him—“I came to love God through my reading.”
+And I enjoyed watching it happen!

 The Dynamics